EricJostad/Daily-Planner/README.md

 The save functionality utilises local storage within the browser, and retrieves that stored data when the page

 reloads for a persistant and reliable schedule.
-NOTE: The developer is still working on the persistant portion

-of the application, and will update the Read Me once finalized.

 The application utilises moment.js for most of the heavy-lifting, and all for obtaining real time date and time.